Holland of Southport was the largest toffee manufacturer in the world. It remains best known for introducing the Chewits sweet.

 J A & P Holland was listed on the Liverpool Stock Exchange with an authorized capital of £250,000 in 1953.
 That year, the company began exporting toffee to the United States.
 A new four-storey factory was erected at Virginia Street, Southport in 1954.

-The toffee market had began to decline by the late 1950s, but Holland continued to grow by acquiring competitors.
+The toffee market had begun to decline by the late 1950s, but Holland continued to grow by acquiring competitors.
 Holland became the largest toffee manufacturer in the United Kingdom after it acquired Fillerys of Birmingham in 1960.
 Fillerys produced higher-end toffee, and had a substantial own-label contract with Marks & Spencer.

 Later in 1960 Walters Palm Toffee of Acton was acquired for £385,000; and Ewbanks of Pontefract, best known for liquorice, for £72,600.